soheeparklee/soheeparklee.github.io/_posts/2025-9-30-DAW-system-neumann.md

 #### ✔️ **(b) Sequencer**: chip that divides the clock `1` to `micro-order`

 - sequencer would create the `fast micro-order`
-- Clock and Sequencer would create the slow and fast rythms for the computer
+- ⭐️ _Clock_ and _Sequencer_ would create the slow and fast rythms for the computer
-- Clock can NEVER STOP
-- even if the computer is off, Clock does not stop

 ```
 Program: when applications are closed and are stored on secondary memory